patrickmelix/PLAMS/doc/source/examples/ReactionEnergyBenchmark/ReactionEnergyBenchmark.ipynb.rst

    Running up to 12 jobs in parallel

-Note: calculations will take some time to run, around 1-2 hours on a modern laptop
+Note: calculations will take some time to run, around 1-2 hours on a modern laptop.

 .. code:: ipython3